stevenliuyi/continuous-control/README.md

 ### Introduction

 The dependencies are provided inside the folder `python`.
+This is adapted from the [ML-Agents repository](https://github.com/Unity-Technologies/ml-agents) but also includes additional pip packages needed.
 The Linux headless version of the Unity Environment used in this project is in the folder `Reacher_Linux_NoVis`.
 For other operating system, the environment files can be downloaded from:

 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip)
 - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher.app.zip)